Frequently Asked Questions

 The Town cannot afford the cost of a twin rink at this time.
 We are very fortunate to have the support of our neighbors in building the replacement rink we are building.
-There is provision in the site design to add a second ice surface in the future.
+The finalized site design includes space for the addition of a second ice surface once a funding plan can be identified in the future.

-The current project is estimated at $23 million, with $16.1 million already committed that leaves $6.9 million.
-In addition to that a second ice surface would cost a minimum of $10 million more, which would raise the project cost from $23 million to $33 million or more.
+The current project is budgeted at $23 million, the addition of a second ice surface would cost a minimum of $10 million more, which would raise the project cost from $23 million to $33 million or more.
 It is more than we can afford at this current time.

 The current outdoor ice rink there will also be rebuilt, rehabilitated, and located next to the new facility.

 Won’t the running/walking track on the main level conflict with field use?

 Not really, while users will have to cross the track to reach the field, operationally this is solved with signage and with the track users keeping their eyes open for other users.
 While the committee initially considered a raised track, they were able to save $1.5 million in the budget by lowering it to the main floor.
 The design will feature mesh curtains that will help to keep the track safe from errant balls.
 Similar to the outdoor setup seen at Glenmary High School where users must cross a running track to access the field.

 Additionally, overlapping curtains have been selected that will keep balls in the field house from interfering with the track, this was a direct response to these concerns.

 In late 2016 as the design was being finalized the Town met repeatedly with user groups, this was a consistent concern that was brought up, in response an additional 189 square metres of warm storage space has been has been worked into the design, without impacting price.

 What about the arena sight lines?